 The vocabulary maintenance Interest Group bears the primary responsibility for managing the processes associated with changes to vocabulary terms and documents related to the vocabulary.
 The Interest Group should review proposed changes annually.
 In that annual review, each proposal should be subjected to one of the following actions:

-move the proposal to public comment if there is sufficient support for its adoption.
+move the proposal to public comment if there is sufficient support for its adoption

-leave the proposal in the issue tracker for another year.
+leave the proposal in the issue tracker for another year

-remove the proposal from active consideration if it is clear that it lacks sufficient support.
+remove the proposal from active consideration if it is clear that it lacks sufficient support

 At the time of the annual review, the Interest Group will also consider the progress of any Task Groups chartered by the group.
 The Task Group's annual status report should be considered as part of this review.
 If the Interest Group concludes that there has been insufficient progress or interest in continuing the work of the Task Group, they should consult with the convener of the Task Group to determine a course of action, which may include reorganizing the Task Group or recommending to the Executive Committee that the Task Group be disbanded.